Rosemond Aboagyewa Boohene: Career

-Professor Boohene began her career as a lecturer at the Business School at the University of Cape Coast.
-She previously served as the Director of the Centre for Entrepreneurship and Small Enterprise Development.
-She was the former Head of Management Studies Department, Vice-Dean of the School of Business, Dean for International Education, University of Cape Coast.
-She was a visiting Professor at the Bonn-Rhein-Sieg University of Applied Sciences, Germany.
+Boohene began her career as a lecturer at the business school at the University of Cape Coast.
+She previously served as the director of the Centre for Entrepreneurship and Small Enterprise Development.
+She was the former head of Management Studies Department, vice-dean of the school of business, dean for international education, University of Cape Coast.
+She was a visiting professor at the Bonn-Rhein-Sieg University of Applied Sciences, Germany.

 She worked for the Council for Technical, Vocational Education and Training (COTVET) and worked as an expert trainer at various workshops for Coastal Network Consortium to improve the capacities of personnel of District Assemblies on the Functional and Organisational Assessment Tool (FOAT) project.
 She worked on numerous projects funded by the EXIM Bank Ghana, Rainforest Alliance, European Union (EU), the German Federal Ministry for Economic Co-operation and Development (BMZ), and the United Nations Office of Project Services (UNOPS) on Small and Medium-Sized Enterprises, Electronic Waste Management and Entrepreneurship.

 She led a pioneer team that founded the Centre for Entrepreneurship and Small Enterprise Development, the Design Thinking and Innovation Hub, the University of Cape Coast Business incubator.
 She spearheaded the implementation of an entrepreneurship course at all levels of the University of Cape Coast.
 She consulted for and worked with her peers from the University of Turku, Finland to develop a United Nations Economic Commission for Africa (UNECA) sponsored online course for entrepreneurial universities.